-In this week’s news round-up, sues his former employer for religious discrimination, an Adventist composer’s biblically-themed piece garners praise in Boston, Loma Linda University Children’s Hospital recognized for its dedication to mental health care, and a new Adventist high school is being developed on the campus of Burman University.
+In this week’s news round-up, an Adventist security guard sues his former employer for religious discrimination, an Adventist composer’s biblically-themed piece garners praise in Boston, Loma Linda University Children’s Hospital recognized for its dedication to mental health care, and a new Adventist high school is being developed on the campus of Burman University.

 This is a companion discussion topic for the original entry at https://spectrummagazine.org/news/2019/adventist-security-guard-sues-employer-religious-discrimination-and-more-news-shorts

 This seems like reverse Discrimination.
 Where the Security Guard wishes to force the employer to honor his Sabbath, when the managers regard no holy days.

 I wonder why we don’t see any Jewish Sabbath keepers taking their employers to court over Sabbath or holyday commitments.
 I don’t recall any reports.
 I wonder if our Religious Liberty Department is supporting or encouraging this discrimination lawsuit.
 I doubt this is good PR for the church or creates in observers a favorable view of Sabbath keeping?

 I’m not sure that all of the cases like these are on the same level.